 Barium slinging not too long ago was representative of the world of radiology.
 Now it seems, we relegate it to a tiny part.
-(1) When I first started, I can remember having many fluoroscopy days filled with double contrast barium enemas, upper GI series, small bowel series, and esophagrams.
-Today’s barium work has changed radically at least in our institution.
+(1) When I started, I remember having many fluoroscopy days filled with double-contrast barium enemas, upper GI series, small bowel series, and esophagrams.
+Today’s barium work has changed radically, at least in our institution.
 It is exceedingly rare to catch a resident performing a barium enema.
-We complete some upper GI series and esophagrams, but not nearly as many as when I was a resident.
-And, we seem to do bariatric post-intervention studies by the dozens (I remember only doing a few during my residency!)
-I am also pretty sure the mix of studies has changed radically at many other institutions, not just mine.
+We complete a few daily upper GI series and esophagrams, but not nearly as many as when I was a resident.
+And, we seem to do bariatric post-intervention studies by the dozens (I remember only doing a few during my residency!).
+I am also sure the mix of studies has changed radically at many other institutions, not just mine.

-Although the fluoroscopic exam mix has changed over the years, there has always been a sense that a day in fluoroscopy is much more service-oriented than educational.
+Although the fluoroscopic exam mix has changed over the years, we think of a GI day as more service-oriented than educational.
 Some residents may go as far as to say it is a waste of time.
-Here is my goal for today: to show you why barium slinging is not just a scut activity, but also actually an essential part of a radiology resident’s education.
+Here is my goal for today: to show you why barium slinging is not just a scut activity but also an essential part of a radiology resident’s education.

 Direct Contact With Technology And Patients

 Also, you need to keep the patient reasonably happy and comfortable during the examination, both mentally and physically.
-Keeping patients engaged is an important characteristic to learn for getting informed consents and when you do more complex procedures.
+Keeping patients engaged is a crucial characteristic to learn for getting informed consent and doing more complex procedures.
 Moreover, you can learn these skills under relatively benign conditions.
 (Complications from a barium study are infrequent!)

 Closer Contact With The Referring Physicians

-In the past, clinicians would regularly return to our department to go over films before the days of PACS.
+Before the days of PACS, clinicians would regularly return to our department to go over films.
 Now a clinician sighting is much rarer.
 In the realm of barium slinging, you are much more likely to interact with your referring physicians.
 The clinician often needs a particular question answered, and you need to respond to it rapidly.
 Perhaps, they need to know if there is a leak or small bowel obstruction.
 Regardless, you have to deal with the heated interactions that often come along with barium studies.
 Without barium slinging, it is possible to lose sight of who looks at our reports!

-Additionally, these interactions prepare residents for call.
+Additionally, these interactions prepare residents for calls.
 Having a surgical team come down to review a STAT study occurs fairly regularly at nighttime.
 When a first-year resident works in fluoroscopy during the daytime, they often come in direct contact with the ordering physician since they order these examinations STAT.
 For instance, esophagrams for foreign bodies, bariatric postoperative patients for GI leaks, and esophagrams for pneumomediastinum need immediate attention.
 Additionally, these studies require direct communication with the ordering physician’s team.
-How to relay this information to a rushed team or an angry surgeon quickly and transparently is an important skill.
+How to relay this information to a rushed team or an angry surgeon quickly and transparently is a critical skill.

 And finally, some clinicians ask for barium studies without realizing what they are ordering.
 They often ask for an upper GI series when what they want is a small bowel series.
 These subtleties allow the resident to learn when to call the physician to clarify the point of the study.
 Also, they discover how to tailor the procedure tailored to the history.